Geography of the Isle of Man: Dimensions

-Coast and Territorial Sea
+Coast and territorial sea

-The Isle of Man has a coastline of 160 km, and a territorial sea extending to a maximum of 12 nm from the coast, or the midpoint between other countries.
+The Isle of Man has a coastline of 160 km, and a territorial sea extending to a maximum of 12 nm from the coast, or the midpoint between it and other countries.
 The total territorial sea area is about 4000 km2 or 1500 sq miles, which is about 87% of the total area of the jurisdiction of the Isle of Man.
 The Isle of Man only holds exclusive fishing rights in the first 3 nm.
 The territorial sea is managed by the Isle of Man Government Department of Infrastructure.

 The Raad ny Foillan long-distance footpath runs 153 km around the Manx coast.

 Climate

 The Isle of Man enjoys a temperate climate, with cool summers and mild winters.
 Average rainfall is high compared to the majority of the British Isles, due to its location to the western side of Great Britain and sufficient distance from Ireland for moisture to be accumulated by the prevailing south-westerly winds.
 Average rainfall is highest at Snaefell, where it is around 1900 mm a year.
-At lower levels it can fall to around 800 mm a year.
+At lower levels, it can fall to around 800 mm a year.

 Temperatures remain fairly cool, with the recorded maximum being 28.9 °C at Ronaldsway.

 Terrain

 The island's terrain is varied.
 There are two mountainous areas divided by a central valley which runs between Douglas and Peel.
 The highest point in the Isle of Man, Snaefell, is in the northern area and reaches 620 m above sea level.
 The northern end of the island is a flat plain, consisting of glacial tills and marine sediments.
-To the south the island is more hilly, with distinct valleys.
+To the south, the island is more hilly, with distinct valleys.
 There is no land below sea level.